unicode-org/message-format-wg/spec/formatting.md

       1. Append `nomatch` as the last element of the list `res`.
       1. Emit a _Selection Error_.

-The shape of the resolved values is determined by each implementation, along with the manner of determining their support for selection.
+The form of the resolved values is determined by each implementation, along with the manner of determining their support for selection.

 ### Resolve Preferences